Solar-Powered Generators: What To Look For

 Portable Solar Generators for Camping

 For the camping fanatic, portability, weight and charging are determining factors.
-However, for those who camp with all their essentials in an RV the capacity of the generator is usually most important.
+For those who camp with all their essentials in an RV, however, the capacity of the generator is usually most important.

 What Makes a Solar Generator Ideal for Camping